tomatolog/manticore/docs/8_sphinxql_reference/multi-statement_queries.rst

 Multi-statement queries
 -----------------------

-SphinxQL supports multi-statement queries, or batches.
-Possible inter-statement optimizations described in `the section called “Multi-queries” <../multi-queries.md>`__ do apply to SphinxQL just as well.
+ManticoreQL supports multi-statement queries, or batches.
+Possible inter-statement optimizations described in `the section called “Multi-queries” <../multi-queries.md>`__ do apply to ManticoreQL just as well.
 The batched queries should be separated by a semicolon.
 Your MySQL client library needs to support MySQL multi-query mechanism and multiple result set.
 For instance, mysqli interface in PHP and DBI/DBD libraries in Perl are known to work.

-Here's a PHP sample showing how to utilize mysqli interface with Sphinx.
+Here's a PHP sample showing how to utilize mysqli interface with Manticore.

 ::